aaronminnick/igpay-atinlay/README.md

 ruleFinder(word);
 Expected Output: 1

+Test: "It will return 1 for a word consisting only of vowels."
+Code:
+word = "aaa";
+ruleFinder(word);
+Expected Output: 1

 Test: "It will return 2 for a word beginning with one or more consonants."
 Code:
 word = "banana";
+ruleFinder(word);
+Expected Output: 2

+Test: "It will return 2 for a word consisting of a single consonant."
+Code:
+word = "b";
+ruleFinder(word);
+Expected Output: 2

+Test: "It will return 2 for a word consisting of only consonants."
+Code:
+word = "bbb";
 ruleFinder(word);
 Expected Output: 2